gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 Kind of like mikado.

 Leads to [sociable unit tests](https://martinfowler.com/bliki/UnitTest.html) and test overlap[^TestOverlap].
-Where test overlap happens we aim to minimize it, and use the sociable unit tests to cover integrations only.
+Where test overlap happens we aim to minimize it and use the sociable unit tests to cover integrations only.

 [^TestOverlap]: Test overlap is when more than one unit tests cover the same thing thus may fail for the same reason.